khantzen/ApacheCamel-Demo/README.md

 ## Config

-The config.properties sample that I gave you works only on my personal computer, so you'll have to change the value (you can keep the keys of course) to make it works on yours.
+The _config.properties_ sample that I gave you works only on my personal computer, so you'll have to change the values (you can keep the keys of course) to make it works on yours.
-For the ftp config, you'll find every thing you need here : http://camel.apache.org/ftp.html
+For the ftp config, you'll find everything you need here : http://camel.apache.org/ftp.html

 # Ready To Go